SiJiL82/currency-converter/README.md

 - Providing a file to convert with data that isn't numerical will abort the conversion:
 ![Invalid File Data](readme-assets/images/testing_invalid_file_data.png)
 # Deployment
+- Generate an API Key at [Currency Converter API](https://free.currencyconverterapi.com/)
+    - Both deployment methods below will require this API Key
 - __To deploy the project as an application that can be run locally:__
     - **Note:** This project requires you to have [Python](https://www.python.org/) installed on your local PC.
+        - You will also need [pip](https://pip.pypa.io/en/stable/installation/) installed to allow installation of modules the application uses.
+    - Create a local copy of the GitHub repository, by following one of the 2 processes below:
+        - Download code:
             - Go to the [GitHub Repo](https://github.com/SiJiL82/currency-converter) page.
             - Click the `Code` button and download the ZIP file containing the project.

-INSERT HERE:
-Git Clone Command
-Install dependencies:
-    pip3 install -r > requirements.txt
-How to deploy to Heroku

             - Extract the ZIP file to a location on your PC.
-    - Generate an API Key at [Currency Converter API](https://free.currencyconverterapi.com/)
+        - Clone the repository:
+            - Open a terminal to the location you wish to run the application from.
+            - Run the command `git clone https://github.com/SiJiL82/currency-converter.git`
+    - Install Python module dependencies:
+        - Open a terminal to the folder you have copied the code to.
+        - Run the command `pip install -r requirements.txt`
     - In the folder you extracted the project files to, create an `env.py` file, and add the lines below:
         - `SERVER TYPE` should be replaced with the API key type you have chosen, from: `Free`, `Premium`, `Prepaid`
     ```python